mhueckst/weather_matrix/README.md

 # Setup:
 (All commands are with respect to the root directory of the project)

-> Clone repository
+- Clone repository
-> cd into repository
+- cd into repository
+- (No need to copy env files)
-> run `docker compose up`
+- run `docker compose up`
-> go to site URL: http://localhost:88
+- go to site URL: http://localhost:88

+# Troubleshooting:
+- if you get an error about exposing a port < 1024, you can run:
+`sudo setcap cap_net_bind_service=ep $(which rootlesskit)` `systemctl --user restart docker`